ThangLe2404/Microarray_ovarian_cancer/README.md

 # Microarray_ovarian_cancer
+The aim of this analysis was to find the characterize of microarray profile of normal and ovarian cancer; Then proceed to identify important molecular markers to distinguish these two cell types.
 1. Describe data
+   a) Distribution data analysis
+   b) Examine the number of cancer and normal cell samples
-2. Plot clustermap to visualize data of gene expression in Ovarian Cancer and Normal cell
+2. Plot clustermap to visualize data of gene expression to identify microarray profile
+   a) Ovarian Cancer
+   b) Normal cell
 3. Split data into training and testing set
+   a) 80% for training and validation
+   b) 20% for testing
-4. Train model by using RandomForest and LogisticRegression model
+4. Train and validation model
+   a) RandomForest
+   b) LogisticRegression model
 5. Evaluate model using testing set
 6. Explain impact of gene by using feature importance